Jimenaaaaaa/Jimenaaaaaa/README.md

 Who am I?

-Former illustrator, ceramist, and artist in general.
+Former illustrator, designer, ceramist, and artist in general.

 I have always been curious about programming, many years ago I started learning a little of C# to make my own games, and much time had to pass for me to start learning code seriously.
 With time I grew tired of my job as a ceramist, and I decided to make a change, I joined ISDI Coders full-stack web developer bootcamp in Madrid on november 2022 and inmediately fell in love with programming 😍